Apply for this licence

-The council may add other conditions to your licence, eg improving the standard of your facilities.
+The council may add other conditions to your licence, for example improving the standard of your facilities.
 They will let you know when you apply.

 If you disagree with any conditions the council sets, you can appeal to the First-Tier Tribunal.